 The Choir of St Mary the Virgin, Nottingham is acclaimed as one of the finest Anglican church choirs in the country.
+Renowned for its versatility and wide repertoire it performs music from plainsong through to world premieres.
+As well as performing music for liturgical use, the choir regularly undertakes large scale works from Monteverdi’s Vespers to Verdi’s Requiem.
 Typically, the choir sings three services a week (Wednesday Evensong (6:15pm), Sunday Eucharist (10:45am) and Sunday Evensong (6:30pm) as well as regular concerts throughout the year, upholding a tradition of outstanding choral music in Nottingham.
 Services are now regularly broadcast from the website homepage, and you can listen to recent services again here.

 Director of Music

 John Keys, Director of Music and the Arts, was appointed in May 1984, shortly before gaining 1st prize in the 4th Manchester International Organ Competition.
 Organ scholar at New College, Oxford, he subsequently studied with Lionel Rogg at the Geneva Conservatoire.
 During his 36 years in post, he has created a choir renowned for its versatility, whether leading services or performing to the highest standard with St.Mary’s own Orchestra of the Restoration.
 Nottingham City Organist since 2016, John gives recitals in many different countries and is also in demand as a teacher and accompanist.